opencog/atomspace/examples/pattern-matcher/README.md

 Pattern Matcher Examples
 ------------------------

-See `../guile/README` for for an intro on running the guile shell needed to run the demos here.
+See `../guile/README` for an intro on running the guile shell needed to run the demos here.

 The first set of demos provide a basic introduction to various